jsnomad/hacker-news-reader/README.md

 </p>

 ## Description
-Read hackers news in your terminal
+Read hackers news from your terminal

 ## Download
 The source is available for download from